DarrenCoppinger/playwright-milestone-project/README.md

 3. On the about page I find information on the playwright's backgrounds and her past work.

 Actor/Director visits site 1:
-1. Actor/Director visits site looking to find out more about the playwrights plays.
+1. Actor/Director visits site looking to find out more about the playwright's plays.
 They see the "Writing" button on the navbar and click this button.
 2. They are brought to the "Writing" page of the website where they find summaries of two of the client's other works
 3. They read the they are interested in one of the plays described so the click on the "Download Extract" buttons underneath the play description.

 Actor/Director visits site 2:
 1. Actor/Director visits site looking to see images from productions of the playwright's work.
 They see the "Gallery" button on the navbar and click this button.
 2. They are brought to the "Gallery" page of the website where they see three sections of media: images, videos and audio.
 In the images section they see thumbnails of the images.
-3. They see a image/video/audio item they are interested in and click it.
+3. They see an image/video/audio item they are interested in and click it.
-* For the images this launches a fancy box image viewer to see the original image
+    1. For the images this launches a fancy box image viewer to see the original image
-* For videos they can play the video embedded in the page/they can make the video full screen/they can click the YouTube button and watch the video on YouTube.
+    2. For videos they can play the video embedded in the page/they can make the video full screen/they can click the YouTube button and watch the video on YouTube.
-* For the audio the song listed on the playlist will begin to play, they click through to the playlist on Spotify by clicking the Spotify icon in the top right-hand corner.
+    3. For the audio the song listed on the playlist will begin to play, they click through to the playlist on Spotify by clicking the Spotify icon in the top right-hand corner.

 Costumer/set designer visits site:
 1. Costumer/set designer visits site wanting to see images from other performances of the playwright's work.
 They visit the home page of the website and see the "Gallery" button on the navbar and click this button.